JFF-Bohdan/nqueens/README.md

 ## General information

-Main idea of N-Queen problem is to place

 **N-Queen problem** - you need N chess queens on a chess board with dimensions NxN in a way that they do not threat each other (according to chess rules).

 Program can find all possible solutions for N-dimensional board.
 Also, program able to print available solutions to console or to the file.